 The information presented here underscores the importance of robust data collection, analysis, and interpretation in understanding and controlling PPR in goats in India.
 By leveraging data from various sources and employing appropriate statistical techniques, it is possible to gain valuable insights into the disease's epidemiology, identify high-risk areas, and evaluate the effectiveness of different control measures.
 The data diagrams and figures included in this analysis provide visual representations of the key findings, facilitating communication and informed decision-making among stakeholders involved in PPR control and eradication efforts.

 Wildlife disease management is a crucial aspect of mega fauna conservation in protected areas, as exemplified by the case study in Periyar Tiger Reserve, Kerala, India, where effective management interventions successfully controlled amphistomiasis in Sambar deer and anthrax in elephants.
 The case of livestock pastoralists living near Panna Tiger Reserve demonstrates a unique situation of high tolerance towards large carnivores despite frequent predation incidents, highlighting the influence of local practices and beliefs on conservation efforts (Kolipaka et al., 2015).
 Effective monitoring of wildlife zoonotic infectious diseases helps implement public and animal health control strategies (Abrantes & Vieira‐Pinto, 2023).
-Furthermore, understanding the spatial distribution of these diseases, as demonstrated by research on bovine tuberculosis in African buffaloes in the Kruger National Park, is essential for implementing targeted and effective disease control measures..
+Furthermore, understanding the spatial distribution of these diseases, as demonstrated by research on bovine tuberculosis in African buffaloes in the Kruger National Park, is essential for implementing targeted and effective disease control measures.

 Combined efforts of public health and veterinary services can lead to higher vaccination coverage in remote rural settings, reducing vaccine-preventable diseases in both humans and livestock (Marano et al., 2006).
 To minimize the impact of diseases on wildlife, management actions should be taken before the arrival of a pathogen by reducing the probability of introduction through quarantine and trade restrictions, as prevention is more cost-effective than subsequent responses (Gilbertson et al., 2022).
 Effective disease management in wildlife reservoirs requires strategies to reduce pathogen transmission between wildlife, domestic animals, and humans, emphasizing the need for proper surveillance and monitoring schemes before intervention.
 Furthermore, when dealing with multi-host pathogens, it is essential to consider the implications of wildlife involvement and implement appropriate mitigation strategies.
 The convergence of ecological and human factors can lead to the emergence and spread of zoonotic diseases, highlighting the importance of understanding the interactions between domestic animals, wildlife, and humans in disease transmission.
 Globalization, urbanization, and trade, especially in live animals and their products, have amplified the interface between humans and animals, increasing the risk of zoonotic disease emergence.
 Pathogens capable of infecting multiple hosts or persisting for extended periods in the environment have a higher risk of emergence.